 Digital Footprints Matter: Why?

-Some people consider restricting the information shared online or filtering what they share.
-It’s an important thing to look at from the point of shaping your digital persona.
+Some people consider restricting online information or filtering what they share.
+It’s important to look at it from the point of shaping your digital persona.
 Don’t think of it as something we only do when finding someone we are interested in romantically and checking their profile on Instagram or Facebook.

-- Your future employer might actually do the same — to look you up on social media.
+- Your future employer might do the same — to look you up on social media.

 - Not only the employment but there are also other reasons to why the digital footprint matter:

-- Cybercriminals can try to exploit your footprint in order to create phishing emails to further compromise your security or they can create a false identity based on you and put to risk others;
+- Cybercriminals can try to exploit your footprint to create phishing emails to compromise your security further, or they can create a false identity based on you and put to risk others;

 - Everything that you write or post online could be misunderstood or intentionally altered causing unwanted offence;

 - Digital footprints are relatively permanent.
-In the case of Facebook you have little control of what others might do with your post.
+In the case of Facebook, you have little control over what others might do with your post.

 How to Protect Your Digital Footprint

-Now that you know what a digital footprint is, it’s about the right time to learn how to protect it.
+Now that you know what a digital footprint is, it’s time to learn how to protect it.
 Use the following tips to ensure the safety and security of your digital persona:

-- Don’t hesitate after there’s been a data breach.
-If you suspect that your data might be at risk take immediate actions.
-Change your passwords or if you have used them elsewhere change them there as well;
+- Don’t hesitate after a data breach.
+If you suspect your data might be at risk, take immediate action.
+Change your passwords or if you have used them elsewhere, change them there as well;

 - Regularly update your software.
-Cybercriminals always look for the exploits available and when they find a chance for the attack they will try their best.
-Don’t allow them to easily access your device and data.
+Cybercriminals always look for the exploits available, and when they find a chance for an attack, they will try their best.
+Don’t allow them to access your device and data easily.

-- Use some identity protection service.
-In case your personal information and data gets stolen you can remediate the consequences by using some of the identity protection services.
+- Use some identity protection services.
+In case your personal information and data get stolen, you can remediate the consequences using some identity protection services.

 - Don’t use your Facebook account to log in to other sites and apps.
-Convenience or not but your security and safety should be at the first place.
-Avoid connecting your Facebook account to any third party organizations.
+Convenience or not, your security and safety should be first.
+Avoid connecting your Facebook account to any third-party organizations.

-- Check the secureness of your medical records.
+- Check the security of your medical records.
 Verify if they are safe and secured.
-Criminals will use your medical records to get treatment in your name but their records will also easily get intertwined with your own.
+Criminals will use your medical records to get treatment in your name, but their records will also easily intertwine with your own.
 Periodically review your medical records to see any inconsistencies present.

-- Delete old no longer used accounts.
-See how many accounts you have and get rid of those you don’t use anymore.
-It can be accounts from some social media, subscription to a newsletter.
+- Delete old, no longer used accounts.
+See how many accounts you have and eliminate those you don’t use anymore.
+It can be accounts from some social media subscriptions to a newsletter.
 Reduce your digital footprint in order not to have problems in case of a data breach.

 - Don’t do anything on unsafe websites.
 You can know if the website is unsafe by the HTTP beginning in the address bar.
-On the contrary if the website has HTTPS beginning it is considered safe and secure.
+On the contrary, if the website has HTTPS beginning, it is considered safe and secure.
 Such a website will also have a padlock at the beginning of the address bar.
-It is very important to use a virus scanner, malware protection, antivirus program to keep your PC safe.
+It is essential to use a virus scanner, malware protection, antivirus program to keep your PC safe.

 - Restrict what data you share.
-Before you fill out an online form or send your personal information to some organization, evaluate if there are any risks that might present danger to your data.
-Look if the organization’s website is legit or the online form is real.
-Therefore, it is important to know the tips for protecting your personal data.>
+Before you fill out an online form or send your personal information to some organization, evaluate if any risks might present a danger to your data.
+Look if the organization’s website is legit or if the online form is real.
+Therefore, knowing the tips for protecting your data is important.>

 How to Leave a Better Digital Footprint

-After reading all the above you may now consider the question of how to shape a better digital footprint for yourself.
-For such a matter consider the following tips below:
+After reading all the above, you may now consider how to shape a better digital footprint for yourself.
+For such a matter, consider the following tips below:

-Use any platform you like to post about your experience, interests, skills and achievements in a way other people that use it would take some good advice or motivation.
-Doing so via photos, videos, words or a mix of that you can show more positive things to read and see in this world, not only throwing positive light on yourself but also spreading positive messages to others.
+Use any platform you like to post about your experience, interests, skills, and achievements in a way other people use.
+It would take some good advice or motivation.
+By doing so via photos, videos, words, or a mix of that, you can show more positive things to read and see in this world, not only throwing positive light on yourself but also spreading positive messages to others.
 Read also: How to Create a Positive Digital Footprint

-- Uploading digital artworks to your blog if you’re interested in art or do it yourself.
-In addition you can also create a blog where you can publish different paintings and research some info about them for other people to get acquainted with their history and art value;
+- Uploading digital artwork to your blog if you’re interested in art or do it yourself.
+In addition, you can also create a blog where you can publish different paintings and research some info about them for other people to get acquainted with their history and art value;

-- If you had some really cool experience, share it with others.
-You can also give your advices, tell a story that might inspire others.
-It can be a post about your work experience, excursion or meeting with some famous person;
+- If you had some cool experience, share it with others.
+You can also give your advice and tell a story that might inspire others.
+It can be a post about your work experience, excursion, or meeting with some famous person;

-- If you are involved in any fundraising activity create a special page where other people could contribute to it and help.
-If you are volunteering for some organization dealing with stray dogs and cats you can show on some social platforms what you do and how others can help;
+- If you are involved in any fundraising activity, create a special page where others can contribute and help.
+If you are volunteering for some organization dealing with stray dogs and cats, you can show on some social platforms what you do and how others can help;

 This tip comes in close relation to the first one.
-Before you go online and think of posting something, actually think of what you are going to post.
-For such a case , learn the next thing.
-If you didn’t know there’s a mnemonic that was designed by Melissa Pilakowski.
-And it goes like: evaluate what you are going to post by the following letters — True (T), Helpful (H), Inspiring (I), Necessary (N), and Kind (K).
+Before you go online and think of posting something, think of what you will post.
+For such a case, learn the next thing.
+If you didn’t know, there’s a mnemonic that Melissa Pilakowski designed.
+And it goes like this: evaluate what you are going to post by the following letters — True (T), Helpful (H), Inspiring (I), Necessary (N), and Kind (K).
 In short, THINK before you post.

 #3.
 Google Yourself

-The best and easiest way to start managing your digital footprint will be to simply look yourself up in Google or other search engines.
-If there’s something unflattering or that gives you a bad light you can contact the website’s administrators to remove it or you can also fill out Google’s URL Removal tool to fix the problem.
-In such a way you might come across your old long time unused social media accounts that you want to delete or their content.
+The best and easiest way to start managing your digital footprint will be to look yourself up in Google or other search engines.
+If there’s something unflattering or that gives you a bad light, you can contact the website’s administrators to remove it, or you can also fill out Google’s URL Removal tool to fix the problem.
+In such a way, you might come across your old long time unused social media accounts that you want to delete or their content.

 #4.
 Manage Your Online Presence

-Keep a list of all accounts that you use and immediately delete those you no longer need.
-For such matter use special websites that can help you group all your accounts to share later with the public.
-Of course it’s easy to forget those accounts if over time you can create up to fifty different accounts and not remember all of them, especially when they were used only one time.
-But look up in the Wikipedia article about the most popular websites the names you might remember to create an account on and go through all long forgotten accounts to evaluate whether to delete them or keep them.Digital Footprint
+Keep a list of all your accounts and immediately delete those you no longer need.
+For such matters, use certain websites to help you group all your accounts to share later with the public.
+Of course, it’s easy to forget those accounts if you can create up to fifty different accounts over time and not remember all of them, especially when they were used only once.